aiacosz/velocity-reverse-shell/README.md

-# velocity-reverse-shell
+# velocity command execution

 ###### this file is a PoC from demonstrate a velocity command execution

 [Template Injection Vulnerabilitie Cover]:  https://portswigger.net/blog/server-side-template-injection